Edatokmakk/Bookstore-Web-App/README.md

 # Bookstore-RESTFUL-API
-A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.
+> A RESTFUL API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.

-BookStore is a MEAN Stack Application With CURD Functions
+> BookStore is a MEAN Stack Application With CURD Functions